Thierry-Dumont/BenchmarksPythonJuliaAndCo/FeStiff/README.md

 cd successively in C++, Py, Pythran, Numba, Ju; then look at the documentation.

+Once you have run the benchmark in **all** directories (except sage, which is not for benchmarking!), go to Results/ and look at the documentation to know how to exploit the results.

 #### Sage material:

 In directory "sage": how to use a (free!) computer algebra system to